-In the year 2000, the members of the YMCA/YWCA decided at their general assembly to plan an international partnership.
-In the name of solidarity and charity, and as a part of the world wide YMCA and YWCA, the idea of supporting another YMCA organisation in a foreign country was born.
+In the year 2000, the members of the YMCA/YWCA Zurich decided at their general assembly to initiate an international partnership.
+In the name of solidarity and charity, and as a part of the worldwide YMCA and YWCA, the idea of supporting another YMCA organisation in a foreign country was born.

 In cooperation with Horyzon, the international development and aid organisation affiliated with the YMCA Switzerland, many possible options were considered.
 The Spitak YMCA was selected as a possible partner and suggested at the YMCA/YWCA Zurich's general assembly in 2001.
 Emile Stricker, director of Horyzon at that time and in charge of the YMCA Europe's field group for Armenia, was instrumental in establishing the partnership.

 A few years earlier, Horyzon had already organised camps for adolescents in Armenia.
 Because of this, they were already in contact with people and familiar with the societal situation in Armenia.